-Dr. Steven Passmore is an Assistant Professor in the Faculty of Kinesiology & Recreation Management at the University of Manitoba.
+Dr. Steven Passmore is an associate professor in the Faculty of Kinesiology & Recreation Management at the University of Manitoba.
 He is a research affiliate of the Health Leisure and Human Performance Research Institute and core member of the Graduate Program in Biomedical Engineering.
 He also holds adjunct appointments in the College of Rehabilitation Sciences at the University of Manitoba, the Research Department at New York Chiropractic College, and the University of Ontario Institute of Technology.
 With a background in Kinesiology, Dr. Passmore completed his MS (2003) at the University of Nevada, Las Vegas, his DC (2006) at New York Chiropractic College, and his PhD (2013) at McMaster University.
 His area of sub-specialization in Kinesiology for both his MS and PhD degrees is human perceptual learning and motor control.
 Dr. Passmore utilizes his theoretical and applied background in perceptual motor behaviour to explore performance-based outcome measures in an attempt to objectively determine population characteristics, movement outcomes and sustainability of interventions.
 Dr. Passmore practiced as a chiropractor in the Buffalo Veterans Affairs Medical Center (2007-09), and in outpatient private practice (2006-10, & 2015-present).
 As a result, he is also interested in the integration of chiropractic care into mainstream healthcare systems.
 He has held competitive grants from the Canadian Institutes for Health Research (CIHR), the Worker’s Compensation Board of Manitoba (WCB), Research Manitoba (RM), the Manitoba Medical Service Foundation (MMSF), and the Alexander Gibson Fund.

 Website | LinkedIn | ResearchGate